Chronic Disorders are life changing

 How does the school prepare?

 “The entire school made itself available in every way to help us, from the principal to the teachers.
 Three school employees follow Giada to measure her blood sugar before the 10.30 break.
-At lunchtime, an ASL nurse still measures Giada’s blood sugar level.
+At lunchtime, an ASL nurse still measures Giada’s sugar level.
 She always has a mobile phone to tell us the values and how much insulin she has to set in the microinfusion.

-The school has already faced this type of diabetes test need with a girl who is one year older and in middle school.
+The school has already faced this type of test need with a girl who is one year older and in middle school.
 Around 3 pm, she picked her up from school in the afternoon, and we tested her blood sugar again.
 Then, at 4.30 pm, school ends, and Giada does what any little girl does.
 We go to play sports; she loves volleyball.
 We go to the oratory, where she meets with friends or the gardens.
 It’s difficult always to fit everything together, but we try!”

 Is there anything you would say or suggest to other parents?

 We look forward to the moment Giada can participate in the Campuses organized by the Association.
-This includes diabetes home test courses held by doctors so that she can understand which lifestyles are right to adopt.
+This includes diabetes home courses held by doctors so that she can understand which lifestyles are right to adopt.

 We parents can only give directions.
 One day, they will be the ones to walk alone, growing up with one more burden than the others, but perhaps also more mature and aware.
 We advise other parents to talk and discuss to reduce the mistakes that will accompany us along this adventure.
 Giada and the other children are the protagonist heroes, and we walk alongside them.”